practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 > Even with convenient application-level test helpers, it can still be tedious to test behaviors which haven't been considered before.
 This makes it tempting to cut corners, or to leave out testing entirely in the hopes that someone will get to it later.
-To prevent this, bug fixes can be reviewed for quality just like improvements are, and tests can be augmented as needed.
+To prevent this, bug fixes are reviewed for quality just like improvements are, and tests get augmented as needed.

 While it does require a little bit of discipline, this practice is an investment that always pays off in the end.
 The trick is to make